Self-similar kinetics for gravitational Bose-Einstein condensation: Adiabatic self-similarity

 voluntarily turning on at~${\tau\geq 1}$.
 Here~$\tau \equiv t/t_{\mathrm{rel}}$, whereas~$J_0$, $\sigma$, $\omega_{1}$ are constants; cf.\ Eq.~\eqref{eq:19}.
 Thanks to symmetry breaking, the Ansatz~\eqref{eq:an}, \eqref{eq:ab} does not pass the kinetic equation.
 But we will see that the evolution stays remarkably close to self-similar profiles nevertheless.

-Take Gaussian initial data~\eqref{eq:16} with~${c_N =43.4}$, add the sponge~\eqref{eq:17} and scale-breaking source~(\ref{eq:37}) to the kinetic equation~\eqref{eq:13}, go!
+We take the Gaussian initial data~\eqref{eq:16} with~${c_N =43.4}$, add the sponge~\eqref{eq:17} and scale-breaking source~(\ref{eq:37}) to the kinetic equation~\eqref{eq:13}, and solve it numerically.
 One observes two eye-catching patterns in the result of this time-dependent simulation, see Fig.~\ref{fig:com1}.
 First, the combination~$E^3(\tau)/N^5(\tau)$ of the solution energy and particle number evolves almost linearly with time, see the panel~(a).
 This is the hallmark of self-similar dynamics: Eqs.~\eqref{eq:26} and~\eqref{eq:k} predict~${E^{3}/N^{5} \propto \tau - \tau_i}$.
 Second, the solution~${F(\tau,\, \omega)}$ itself is almost indistinguishable at every~$\tau$ from the rescaled self-similar profiles~${\alpha(\tau) F_s(\beta(\tau) \omega)}$, cf.\ solid lines and chain points in Figs.~(b), (c), and~(d).
 The latter scaling solutions, however, have different dimensions:~${D = D(\tau)}$.

 It is clear, what happened.
 Since self-similar solutions are kinetic attractors, the source (\ref{eq:37}) does not ruin them completely but enforces adiabatic drift of their parameters with time.
 In the next subsection we will learn to describe this regime of adiabatic (approximate) self-similarity.